-At Appliance City, we carry fridges from a wide range of manufacturers, and if you’ve ever stopped to think how does a refrigerator actually work?
+At Appliance City, we carry fridges from a wide range of manufacturers, and if you’ve ever stopped to think how does a fridge work?
 Then we’re here to tell you how.
 The household refrigerator has become so commonplace that you forget that there’s actually some clever mechanisms within it that allows us to keep our food cold, fresh and tasty.

 The refrigerator takes the refrigerant and uses the evaporator to, you guessed it, evaporate it.
 The act of evaporation cools down the surrounding area.
 Refrigerants tend to have a low evaporation point to make this easy work for your fridge.
 The expansion valve releases the refrigerant and works with the evaporator to create this effect.
 It works in much the same way as an aerosol can.